d0x2f/d0x2f.github.io/blog/content/the-vhs-project/index.md

 inspect each frame.
 It has lots of useful visualisations to help tune your pipeline.
 Of note is the black SNR chart which will tell you roughly how clean your signal is.

+You can tweak the black/white levels with `ld-analyze` to improve the picture, make sure to save the changes you make so that they take effect when you export the combined video later.

 ### HiFi Audio Component